 Two words intertwined with the success and health of your business.

 The former like nails on a chalkboard.
 The latter the sweet sound of angels harping.

-In truth, neither churn nor retention are words that make your VP Sales or your CEO jump for joy.
-After all, one serves as a drain on your business and it’s financial metrics, and the other comes off as a byproduct of your customer service team doing it’s job.
+In truth, neither churn nor retention is words that make your VP of Sales or your CEO jump for joy.
+After all, one serves as a drain on your business and its financial metrics, and the other comes off as a byproduct of your customer service team doing its job.

 Except it’s not.

 Both churn and retention are linked to one another inextricably.
 To reduce churn, one must maintain - or even increase - retention.